quolia/YouTube_Rotate_Plugin_JS/README.md

 ## Installation

-Download ZIP and install it in a browser by an extensions manager.
+Download ZIP, unzip, and install it in a browser by an extensions manager.
-Reload the Youtube page if already active to see it in action.
+Reload the YouTube page if already active to see it in action.

 ## Debugging / Local Installation